-The new technologies developed by the Marineff project will improve the ecological status of the waters in which they will be deployed.
-During the project, 7 different sites, spread over the FCE area, will benefit from these improvements.
-Improvements in the ecological status of water will be measured by an improvement of at least 15% in the 6 main descriptors of the DCSMM compared to the initial state (before the deployment of biomimetic marine infrastructure).
+The new eco-engineering units developed by the MARINEFF project will aim to improve the ecological status of the waters in 7 different sites spread over the project area.
+The ecological status and biodiversity will be measured pre and post deployment in a standardised way to ensure accurate and valid comparison.
+An increase of at least 15% in the 6 main descriptors of the Water Framework Directive compared to the pre deployment state will indicate whether or not the eco-engineering units have been successful.

-The economic profitability of biomimetic MI is ensured by working with materials and construction techniques known to guarantee negligible additional costs (<5%) compared to existing technologies.
-We will accelerate the market launch of our solutions through the creation of training courses (WP T3) and business models for clients, prime contractors and companies.
+The economic profitability of the eco-engineering units will be guaranteed by working with well-known materials and construction techniques that will limit additional costs (<5%) compared to existing methods and solutions.
+The Marineff will accelerate the market launch of our solutions through the creation of training courses (WP T3) and business models for engineers, contractors and other key stakeholders.

 WP M – Management